-After Paris, Quebec, Odense and Seoul, the Hergé exhibition will be held in Lisbon.
-This year Calouste-Gulbenkian Foundation will host the exhibition in its main gallery.
+After Paris, Quebec, Odense and Seoul, the HERGÉ exhibition is held in Lisbon.
+This year Calouste-Gulbenkian Foundation host the exhibition in its main gallery.

 Revealed for the first time at the Grand Palais in Paris in 2017, and organized in collaboration with the Hergé Museum in Louvain-la-Neuve, the exhibition shows the multiple facets of a leading artistic personality: from illustration to comics, advertising, press, fashion design and fine arts.

 The exhibition takes us back to Georges Remi’s earliest days, the child in Brussels who before he became Hergé nourished his imagination in the cinema and learning about black and white aesthetics on the big screen.
 His love of drawing dates back to these years.

 It also reveals a less well-known side to Hergé: his brilliant career as a graphic designer in advertising, seen in posters that feature a high level of formal creativity.